-For a continuous predictor, the coefficient (eg $\beta_5$ ) represents the change in the log odds of disease for a 1-unit change in the predictor.
-Similarly, the computed OR represents the factor by which the odds of disease are multiplied for each 1-unit change in the predictor.
-However, we are often interested in changes of multiple units of the exposure variable(s), such as from $x_1$ to $x_2$ .
-For example, for a change from 5 to 15 in the number of prenatal visits, the log odds of disease changes by:
+For a continuous predictor, the coefficient (β_1) represents the change in the log odds of disease for a one-unit change in the predictor.
+Similarly, the computed OR represents the factor by which the odds of disease are increased (or decreased) for each one-unit change in the predictor.
+However, we are often interested in changes of multiple units of the exposure variable(s), such as from x_1 to x_2 For example, for a change from 50% to 75% of cows dry-treated, the log odds of disease changes by: